-A principal applicant is the main individual filing Form I-485.
-The principal applicant is usually the individual named as the beneficiary of an immigrant petition or who is otherwise qualified to adjust status, such as an asylee or refugee, a selectee under the Diversity Visa Lottery program, a widow(er), or a victim of trafficking.
+The principal applicant is usually the individual named as the beneficiary of an immigrant petition or who is otherwise qualified to adjust status.
 A principal applicant must designate which immigrant category he or she is applying under by selecting the appropriate box listed on Form I-485, Part 2.
 Application Type or Filing Category, Item Numbers 1.a. - 1.g.

 Each category has specific requirements for adjustment of status.
-In addition to these Instructions, read the AdditionalInstructions (found after the Form I-485 Main Instructions) for your immigrant category to determine if any additional requirements apply to you
+In addition to these Instructions, read the Additional Instructions (found after the Form I-485 Main Instructions) for your immigrant category to determine if any additional requirements apply to you.